MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Experiment

 \section{Experiment}

-\textbf{Datasets.} We conduct comprehensive experiments on the HumanML3D dataset \citep{t2m} HumanML3D covers a wide variety of everyday human actions, such as exercising and dancing.
+\textbf{Datasets.} We conduct comprehensive experiments on the HumanML3D dataset \citep{t2m} HumanML3D covers a wide variety motions.
 It includes 14,616 motion sequences accompanied by 44,970 text descriptions.
 The textual data contains 5,371 unique words.
-The motion sequences are sourced from AMASS \citep{AMASS} and HumanAct12 \citep{HumanAct12}, with each sequence downsampled to 20 frames per second (FPS) and trimmed to a duration of 10 seconds, yielding clips between 2 and 10 seconds long.
+The motion sequences are sourced from AMASS \citep{AMASS} and HumanAct12 \citep{HumanAct12}.